-- The slip ring can be attached to a multi-axis constant force lever.
+- The slip ring is so small and light that it can be attached to a multi-axis constant force lever.

 - Ball bearings and precision moving contacts make it a low noise and a low torsion instrument.

-- An aluminium shell connected to ground serves as a Faraday shield.
+- An aluminum shell connected to ground serves as a Faraday shield.